yuto-kazuma/solana-sniper-bot/README.md

-## Solana PumpFun/PumpSwap Copy/Sniper Trading Bot
+## Solana PumpFun/PumpSwap Raydium Copy/Sniper Trading Bot

 High-performance Rust bot that monitors wallets and DEX activity on Solana and automatically copies/snipes trades.
-It uses Yellowstone gRPC for low-latency transaction feeds, supports PumpFun and PumpSwap, and integrates a configurable selling engine with dynamic trailing stops.
+It supports PumpFun, PumpSwap,  Raydium launchpad, Raydium Cpmm, Raydium Amm, Meteora DBC and Meteora Damm.
+It integrates a configurable selling engine with dynamic trailing stops.
 Jupiter is used for token liquidation.

-Note: Current PumpSwap mode is notification-only by default (no trade execution), while PumpFun executes trades.
-This can be extended in the `dex/` layer.

 ### Key Features